rebeccapeltz/aiwork/README.md

-# Artificial Intelligence for Everyday User
+# Artificial Intelligence for Everyday Use

 Workshop content